mmushfique/StudentManagement/README.md

 # StudentManagement
 Student management app in amdroid
+An android application developed in java for a group assignment.
+Language used - java
+Database - SqlLite